 Singapore’s soya sauce chicken noodles made waves around the world when it achieved a Michelin star back in 2016.
 Not only is it recognised as “The World’s First Michelin-Starred Hawker Meal”, it is also the cheapest Michelin-starred meal in the world.
 For an authentic taste of the local culinary scene, indulge on a Peranakan Afternoon Tea, which puts a modern twist on Peranakan favourites such as ondeh ondeh (rice cake balls filled with palm sugar and coated in grated coconut).
 Feast on Singapore’s own speciality, the internationally-acclaimed chilli crab.
 It was first invented in the 1950s, when a pushcart hawker added bottled chilli sauce instead of the usual tomato sauce to her stir-fried crabs.
 An instant hit among the locals and tourists alike, it has spawned many delicious variations, like the black pepper crab and the salted egg yolk crab.
 Last but not least, don’t forget to taste the “King of Fruits”: crack open the hard thorny shell of this regional fruit and try its creamy custard-like flesh!

 Jumpstart your luxury Singapore vacation with Uniq Luxe’s insightful expertise.
 Let us plan your desired holiday with a simple click of the button!

-Check out our other Asian destinations Singapore.
+Check out the other Asian destinations we have in store.

 Connect with a Travel Designer to plan your next trip.